When it comes to painting that can be rolled onto the surface, dry fall paint is probably not the first that comes to mind.

 6- Roll the Second Coat:

-Applying Dry Fall Paint on Galvanized Metal Surfaces
+Can You Apply Dry Fall Paint on Galvanized Metal Surface?

 Using a roller for the second coat of dry fall paint is easy enough to accomplish if you spray on the first coat.

-Remember that if you paint on galvanized metal, you should avoid alkyd dry fall paint.
-This will cause saponification if you do use this type of paint.
+Remember that if you paint on galvanized metal, you should avoid alkyd dry fall paint because it will cause saponification if you do use this type of paint.

 Saponification is a chemical reaction that creates zinc soap.
 The result is that the paint will detach from the surface, a process known as delamination.

-Calling a professional painter is recommended if you do not have the time.
+Calling a professional painter is recommended if you do not have the time to learn the technique or don’t want to risk any mistakes.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.